Path to War

 Path to War is a 2002 American biographical television film, produced by HBO and directed by John Frankenheimer.
 It was the final film directed by Frankenheimer, who died seven weeks after the film debuted on HBO.
 It was also the last film produced by Edgar J. Scherick that was released during his lifetime—he died seven months after its initial airing on HBO.

+The film deals directly with the Vietnam War as seen through the eyes of United States President Lyndon B. Johnson and his cabinet members.

 Plot

-The film deals directly with the Vietnam War as seen through the eyes of United States President Lyndon B. Johnson and his cabinet members.
-The starting events portrayed begin in January 1965 with LBJ at the Inaugural Ball and ends on March 31, 1968, when he announces to the nation that he will not run for re-election.

-At the start of the movie, President Johnson (Michael Gambon) is focusing on his "Great Society" which is a series of new laws and programs addressing social issues in the United States.
-These include civil rights, poverty, and education.
-In a cabinet meeting, he is pressured by General Earle Wheeler (Frederic Forrest) into sending combat troops into South Vietnam as attacks against the American advisors there have been increasing.
-There is general consensus in the room except for George Ball (Bruce McGill) who argues that the North Vietnamese will only continue to escalate the attacks.
-Johnson, believing that the addition of combat troops will make South Vietnam more secure, approves the request.
+In January 1965, President Johnson (Michael Gambon) takes office, pledging to focus on his "Great Society" promises regarding civil rights, poverty, and education.
+He is pressured by General Earle Wheeler (Frederic Forrest) to send combat troops into South Vietnam.
+There is general consensus in the cabinet except for George Ball (Bruce McGill) who argues the North Vietnamese will continue to escalate attacks on US advisors there.
+Johnson orders US combat forces to South Vietnam believing it will stabilize the situation.

-Johnson is still trying to focus on his "Great Society" including meeting with George Wallace (Gary Sinise) on the problems with African American voter registration, and with Martin Luther King Jr. (Curtis McClarin).
-He asks King to ease up on his civil rights protests until after they deal with the situation in Vietnam.
-King does not grant Johnson's request to pause his work in the civil-rights movement, saying civil rights shouldn't have to wait for any change in Vietnam.
+To pursue his Great Society goals, Johnson meets with George Wallace (Gary Sinise) regarding African American voter registration, and unsuccessfully requests Martin Luther King Jr. (Curtis McClarin) curtail civil rights protests until the situation in Vietnam is resolved.

-General Wheeler continues to argue for additional troops and further escalation of the war.
-Johnson asks Clark Clifford (Donald Sutherland) to attend a meeting as he had been an advisor to President Kennedy.
-In the meeting Clifford supports Ball and points out that if the North Vietnamese send in just 100,000 men, the USA will need to send in 1,000,000 to achieve the 10 to 1 ratio needed in a guerilla war.
-Secretary of Defense Robert McNamara (Alec Baldwin) is extremely confident that the additional pressure will force the North Vietnamese to negotiate a peace.
+General Wheeler continues to call for additional troops and further escalation of the war.
+Clark Clifford (Donald Sutherland), a former advisor to President Kennedy, supports Ball and argues for every 100,000 men the North Vietnamese send into South Vietnam, the US will need to send in 1,000,000 to achieve the 10 to 1 ratio needed in a guerilla war.
+Secretary of Defense Robert McNamara (Alec Baldwin) is confident a smaller military force will bring the North Vietnamese to negotiate a peace.